This article goes over domains basics and how to get started setting up your school’s domain.

 Use a Teachable Subdomain

-If you do not want to connect a custom domain/subdomain to your school, or if you’re on the Free plan, then you can use the default Teachable subdomain (e.g. yourschool.teachable.com/).
+If you do not want to connect a custom domain/subdomain to your school, then you can use the default Teachable subdomain (e.g. yourschool.teachable.com/).

 Connect a Custom Domain (Basic plan and up)

 If you want to direct all traffic from an existing site outside of Teachable to your school or you want your school to be your main site, then you can connect a custom domain at the root level (e.g. yoursite.com).
 Once you’ve connected your main domain to your school, when users visit your existing site’s web address (or URL), they’ll be automatically directed to your Teachable course page.

 This allows you to keep your current URL while also taking full advantage of all that Teachable has to offer.
 For instance, you can add customized pages to your Teachable school, including a homepage and blog.
 Furthermore, Teachable offers multiple ways to customize the look and feel of your website by adding your personal logo, background, typography, and colors.

 Connect a Custom Subdomain (Basic plan and up)